 Explanatory lifestyle blog posts are where I shine.
 I love writing 2,000 to 3,000 words to explain a topic in detail.
 I take a big topic, like the presidential primary elections, and I break it down so it’s easy to understand.

 Explanatory posts tend to perform well in search.
 They also continue to attract page views year after year, especially if you update the post as new information becomes available.

 Where to find lifestyle blog post ideas for the explanatory post

 Start by looking at your blog analytics.
 Find out what keywords and keyword phrases lead to your blog.
-How can you take one of those topics and explain it in detail?
+How can you take one of those existing lifestyle blog topics and explain it in detail?